 By following one of the suggested product paths, professionals are trained on the L‑Acoustics products relevant to their pro audio industry role.
 Learners can also take advanced courses on product-agnostic topics, to acquire additional expertise and optimize their use of L‑Acoustics tools.

-L-ISA System Engineer
+Immersive System Engineer

-L-ISA system project supervision, from design to operation
+L-ISA system project supervision, from design to operation.

 Education in Numbers